janesmae/ye_olde_janesmae.github.io/_posts/2016-01-03-gathering-data-december-2015.md

 - Jaan Janesmae
 layout: post
 ---
 The third month of my activity tracking.
-I've done good.
-I only tracked daily activity until the 25th for several reasons, therefore this stats are not complete.
+I've done well.
+I only tracked daily activity until the 25th for several reasons, therefore, this stats are not complete.

 ### Gathered Data